A few things one might want to know about the FE Exam –

 In fact, the exam falls within the Engineers Canada basic & complimentary studies syllabi as shown below.

 I wrote the FE exam after 14 years in industry.
 I have also written 13 technical exams.
-I would say the FE exam is a fair exchange for around 2 to 3 technical exams.
-My advice is that you should write the FE if you can get credit for 4 or more technical exams by writing the FE.
+I would say the FE exam is a fair exchange for around 3 to 4 technical exams.
+My advice is that you should write the FE if you can get credit for 5 or more technical exams by writing the FE.
+The one exception would be if none of the FE exam specifications really align with your existing education (such as for software engineering graduates).
+You may also have the option to write both the FE exam and basic studies exams.
+You can study the material once and get double credit – a good deal if you are maybe a Computer Science degree graduate or have a diploma.
+Why they allow people to do this makes no sense but never trust in the regulators being sensible.

 The FE Exam Experience